Continuing Education Tuition

 2. Classified as a Colorado resident and paying resident tuition (some exceptions apply);

-3. Enrolled at CU Boulder in main campus courses through Continuing Education’s ACCESS Program, the Post-Baccalaureate Health Professions program, or CU Boulder Summer Session; and
+3. Enrolled at CU Boulder in main campus courses through Continuing Education’s ACCESS Program, the Post-Baccalaureate Health Professions program, the Individually Designed program, or CU Boulder Summer Session; and

 4. Have not exceeded the 145 lifetime credit limit (petition options are available).